Tetsukabuto Winter Squash Delight

 5. Next brush the interior with oil and season lightly with salt and pepper.
 Set the cut side down on the baking sheet.

-6. Bake for about 40 minutes till the squash’s skin is able to be pierced with knife.
+6. Bake for about 40 minutes till the squash’s skin is able to be pierced with a knife.

 7. Meanwhile, prepare quinoa and mix together with tomato sauce.